samakabsaidahmed/sparkeupdates/README.md

 Collection:

-1hundre app only collects your position and other you have shared with the app, the creator does not collect any dato from the user.
+1hundre app only collects data localy and not outside.

 Third party:
-The app uses  your longitude and latitude and may use  it to fetch weather data from met.no The app uses your search in the textfied and may use it to fetch location data from openstreetmap.org
+The app uses thirdparty api from: met,timeapi and openstreetmap.
+Met: Stores users ip and typed position.
+Openstreet map: may use query such as a typed place that is not in the api
+Timeapi: Does not Collect data from use of api.